Wildlife Tourism Workshop Perth 25 November

 - How do we best employ tour operations in wildlife research to enhance our knowledge of wildlife and monitor for conservation?

-The workshop is free of charge and will be held the day before the ITSA (International Tourism Studies Association) conference to be held at Murdoch University 26-28 November
+The workshop is free of charge and will be held the day before the ITSA (International Tourism Studies Association) conference to be held at Murdoch University 26-28 November.
+Afternoon tea will be available halfway through the workshop.

 Who should attend?